sh1ura/daily-puzzle-solver/codes/readme.md

 * easy.c : definition of the easier version with 10 pieces.
 * normal.c : definition of the moderate version with 9 pieces.
 * hard.c : definiton of the harder version with 8 pieces.

+## How to configure

+* Edit source code (puzzlelib.c) to switch original/easy/normal/hard
+* If you want to see the all solutions for spedified month and date, change the value defined for `FIND_ALL_SOLUTION` to 1.

 ## How to compile